anant-sogani/a/test-objects/README.md

 `python your-program.py our-test-class.json`

-The output represent a valid object of the given class in JSON format.
+The output should represent a valid object of the given class in JSON format.

 ## Tips
 - Use a module that can read a JSON file.